jfmm98/neo-halligan/README.md

 - Install the packages available on the requirements.txt file.
 In order to do that, you can either do pip install -r path/requirements.txt or install them on a virtual environment so it will not be installed on your computer directly (https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 - In order to work on Linux, you must have installed gnome-terminal (if not installed) and libxcb-cursor-dev packages.
 - Run the main.py file with python.
+- If you have a python error with the ping3 package on Windows while trying to add an IP manually, try to run it as administrator.
+- On Linux, ping won't be done while trying to check the manually added IP.
+For that reason, if you add an IP that, while has the IP structure, cannot be reached, the brute force tab will fail.
+Just delete the folder on Bruteforce for the device that you tried to add and then run the app again.
 - On the app, if you want to use the shodan capabilities, you must have an account with at least a membership tier.
 That tier can be obtained for free if you have an academic email and you email the Shodan support.
 However, if you don't add a Shodan account key, you can manually add an IP and a nmap run will be done, but only for the default ports on the supported protocols listed above.
 - On the How to use tab on the application you can have more information about the use of the different functionalities that Neo-Halligan offers.